 - Being a good role model by never drinking and driving, and reinforcing this message with a Parent-Teen Driving Agreement.

-In inclement weather, it is even more dangerous for young drivers to be on the road because of their inexperience with handling vehicles in these situations.
-Teach your teen how to confidently handle weather challenges and/or send them to a driving school to learn appropriate vehicle control techniques.
+In inclement weather, it is even more dangerous for young drivers to be on the road because of their inexperience handling vehicles in these situations.
+Teach your teen how to confidently handle weather challenges (like driving during monsoon season) and/or send them to a driving school to learn appropriate vehicle control techniques.

 In a wreck?
-Need a check?™ If your teen has been injured in a traffic accident, call the experienced personal injury attorneys at Lerner and Rowe Injury Attorneys.
-We specialize in claims involving car accidents and injuries and bring experience, skill, and passion to your case.
-We offer free initial consultations and no fee unless you win your case.
+Need a check?™ If your teen has been injured in a car or motorcycle accident in Las Vegas, call the personal injury lawyers at Lerner and Rowe Injury Attorneys.
+Our Nevada attorneys bring extensive experience, skill, and compassion to car accident claims involving young drivers.
+We offer free initial consultations with no obligation to hire us, and we charge no legal fees until we win your case.